jadielucas/IP_Project/README.md

 1. Noise detection
 2. Digital-to-dB conversion
-3. Noise notification via LEDs
+3. Noise notification using LEDs
 4. Wi-Fi and MQTT connectivity
 5. Display of dB values and connection status on the OLED screen
 6. Auto Wi-Fi and MQTT reconnection